worldoptimizer/HypeScrollMagic/README.md

 ### Main Data-Attributes

 - **`data-scroll-timeline`**: Links an HTML element to a specific Hype timeline or timelines.
 Specify one or multiple timeline names separated by commas to trigger upon scrolling.
+While `data-scroll-offset` and `data-scroll-duration` are essential attributes for defining the start point and length of the scroll animation respectively, if they are not explicitly declared, `HypeScrollMagic` will assume these values based on the element's bounding box dimensions.
+This ensures that animations are still triggered effectively based on the element's position and size within the webpage, even in the absence of specific `data-scroll-offset` and `data-scroll-duration` values.

 ### Optional Data-Attributes